-Generating recommendations for optimizing heath, safety and well-being of the aging workforce.
+Generating recommendations for optimizing health, safety and well-being of the ageing workforce.

 Using technology for promoting sustainable aging

-sustAGE aims at utilizing technology as a resource for aging workers through the de-velopment of a person-centred smart solution to support well-being, OSH as well as task performance and productivity.
+sustAGE aims at utilizing technology as a resource for ageing workers through the development of a person-centred smart solution to support well-being, OSH as well as task performance and productivity.
 The planned solution shall sustainably drive workers’ behavioural modification and adaptability along three main dimensions:

 User-centered, recommendation framework

 One of the cornerstones of the project is the direct involvement of end-users (i. e. industrial partners and front-line workers) throughout the lifespan of the project.
 This is also the case for the definition of work demands, risks for OSH and well-being aspects that will be at the heart of the sustAGE person-centred smart solution.
 The body of valid knowledge from previous research shall be complemented by empirical data derived directly from the target groups (i.e. elderly front-line workers) at two critical industrial domains for the EU economy: manufacturing and transportation/logistics.

 For this reason, a data collection took place at the two industrial sites of FCA in Melfi, Italy (manufacturing) and HPA, Heraklion, Greece (transportation/logistics) in the beginning of September until Mid-October 2019.
 The objective of this step consists in establishing a data-driven “profile” of the target groups of older employees regarding specific cognitive and psychosocial characteristics.